By now, a lot has been said about how videos are essential for a Digital Marketing strategy.

-Businesses looking to keep video viewers on their own site can leverage features such as Cincopa Video Channels.
+Businesses looking to keep video viewers on their own sites can leverage features such as Cincopa Video Channels.
 A Netflix-like video environment, Cincopa Video Channels enable viewers to binge on your videos free of unwanted content or competitors’ ads.

 The platform’s analytical dashboard is quite robust; through an intuitive interface, you can learn how individual viewers engage with any given video.

-Users can explore Cincopa during a 30 day trial period, after which they can choose from four subscription packages.
+Users can explore Cincopa during a 30-day trial period, after which they can choose from four subscription packages.

 As you can see, several hosting platforms are used when a company wants to leverage Video Marketing.